quantumx-apps/filebrowserDocs/content/en/docs/user-guides/office-integration/traefik-setup.md

 ## Overview

-In this guide we'll use Docker (compose) for setup **FileBrowser Quantum** and **OnlyOffice** behind **Traefik** Reverse Proxy for a production-ready deployment.
-You can use this guide as reference, if you want you can copy-paste all from here, but remember to change all the fake/changed info here with your own.
+In this guide we'll use Docker (compose) for setup **FileBrowser Quantum** and **OnlyOffice** behind [Traefik Reverse Proxy](https://traefik.io/traefik) for a secure production-ready deployment.
+You can use this guide as reference-only, or if you want you can copy-paste all from here since all is tested to work - but remember to change all the fake info here with your own.

-This guide will cover:
+That said, this guide will cover:
-- ✅ **Automatic HTTPS and certificate renewal** with Let's Encrypt certificates, this is managed automatically by Traefik.
+- ✅ **Automatic HTTPS and certificate renewal** with Let's Encrypt certificates, this is managed automatically by Traefik (every 60 days aprox).
 - ✅ **Secure JWT authentication** between services (FileBrowser and OnlyOffice).
 - ✅ **Docker with Traefik labels** configuration for the services.
 - ✅ **Production-ready** with proper security headers.